catundchat/vector_store/README.md

 # Vector_store
-create a vector store by OpenAI，Word2Vec.
+To create a vector store by OpenAI，Word2Vec，Meta AI and Paddle.

 ## openai